 Look for an ideal place for your heavy mirror.
-With a pencil, determine the center of the heavy mirror and mark 2 adjacent spots.
-Make sure that the 2 marked spots are level to each other.
+With a pencil, determine the center of the heavy mirror and mark two adjacent spots.
+Make sure that the two marked spots are level to each other.

-With a stud finder, determine if there is a stud behind the 2 marked spots you made on step 2.
-If there is a stud behind the 2 marked spots, drill a pilot hole on each spot with a drill bit that is slightly smaller in diameter than the wood screw that you are using.
+With a stud finder, determine if there is a stud behind the two marked spots you made on Step 2.
+If there is a stud behind the two marked spots, drill a pilot hole on each spot with a drill bit that is slightly smaller in diameter than the wood screw you are using.
 Insert the wood screw into the pilot hole and tighten using a screwdriver.
 Do not screw the wood screws all the way into the wall.
-Make sure that there is at least 1 inch of protruding wood screws which will serve as the hanging point for your heavy mirror.
-Place the heavy mirror on the wall and make sure that the picture wire is firmly attached to the wood screws.
+Make sure there is at least one inch of protruding wood screws which will serve as the hanging point for your heavy mirror.
+Place the heavy mirror on the wall and make sure the picture wire is firmly attached to the wood screws.

 For frameless heavy mirrors, install mirror clips.
 Mirror clips are clear plastic clips that can withstand the weight of heavy mirrors.
-Mark and measure the bottom portion of the heavy mirror and use a level to make sure that the heavy mirror is positioned straight and level on the wall.
-Mark the 2 spots with a pencil.
-Mark another 2 spots, this time mark the top area of the heavy mirror where the 2 mirror clips should be installed.
+Mark and measure the bottom portion of the heavy mirror and use a level to make sure the heavy mirror is positioned straight and level on the wall.
+Mark the two spots with a pencil.
+Mark another two spots, this time mark the top area of the heavy mirror where the two mirror clips should be installed.

 Using a stud finder, determine if there is a stud at your mark spots and then drill a pilot hole on each marked spot.
 Attach long wood screws in the holes and then attach the mirror clips on the wood screws.
 Attach the heavy mirror on the wall with the mirror clips.
 Make sure the heavy mirror is level before tightening the mirror clips.